joebobfisher/software-craftsmanship-club/password-encrypt/README.md

 This kata is a continuation of [the Password kata we did in the last chapter](https://github.com/joebobfisher/software-craftsmanship-club/tree/main/password).

 Extend the code from the last kata (or develop from scratch if you're so inclined) to encrypt the username & password when they're at rest.
-Additionally, create a method that will take a cleartext username & password combination, and check them against the usernames & passwords already entered.
+Additionally, create a method that will take a [plaintext](https://www.merriam-webster.com/dictionary/plaintext) username & password combination, and check them against the usernames & passwords already entered.

 This kata is written to use a 3rd-party encryption library to do the encryption & decryption.
 With that said, if it becomes too big of an issue to incorporate (or even find) this library, the reader is free to implement their own, even if it doesn't do actual encryption.
-The overall goal is to get used to thinking about boundaries, and incorporate the principles from the book -- not to get stuck on 3rd-party library details!
+The overall goal here is to get used to thinking about boundaries, and incorporate the principles from the book -- not to get stuck on 3rd-party library details!

 ### APIs
-Your solution should have the following APIs; roughly speaking of course -- these are defined as C++ functions but your implementation should vary based on your language of choice.
+Your solution should have the following APIs.
+These are defined as C++ functions here but your implementation should vary based on your language of choice (and the name you like).

 Also feel free to tweak the parameters or return values to suit your code (e.g., passing in a monadic `PasswordObject` instead of dyadic `username` and `password` strings!).